voegtlel/jtabletpresenter/README.md

 ## Configuration Variables

+Following variables are shown as
+ * `Variable` (variable type, default value if not specified): Description

 ### Editor
  * `editor.variableThickness` (boolean, false): If true and a real pen is used, the pressure of the pen is used for drawing.
  * `editor.voidColor` (color, FF000000): Background color for void space (outside of aspect ratio clipping)